-Breast ultrasound can help your doctor determine whether a breast lump is fluid-filled or solid.
+- Breast ultrasound.
+This test can help your doctor determine whether a breast lump is fluid filled or solid.
 A fluid-filled area usually indicates a breast cyst.
 A solid-appearing mass most likely is a noncancerous lump, such as a fibroadenoma, but solid lumps also could be breast cancer.

 During a fine-needle aspiration, your doctor inserts a thin needle into the breast lump and attempts to withdraw (aspirate) fluid.
 Often, fine-needle aspiration is done using ultrasound to guide accurate placement of the needle.
 If fluid comes out and the breast lump goes away, your doctor can make a breast cyst diagnosis immediately.

-- If the fluid is not bloody and the breast lump disappears, you need no further testing or treatment.
+- If the fluid is not bloody and has a straw-colored appearance and the breast lump disappears, you need no further testing or treatment.

 - If the fluid appears bloody or the breast lump doesn't disappear, your doctor may send a sample of the fluid for lab testing and refer you to a breast surgeon or to a radiologist — a doctor trained to perform imaging exams and procedures — for follow-up.

-No treatment is necessary for simple breast cysts — those that are fluid-filled and don't cause any symptoms — that are confirmed on breast ultrasound or after a fine-needle aspiration.
-If the lump persists or feels different over time, follow up with your doctor.
+No treatment is necessary for simple breast cysts — those that are fluid filled and don't cause any symptoms — that are confirmed on breast ultrasound or after a fine-needle aspiration.
+Many cysts will disappear with no treatment.
+If a cyst persists, feels firmer or you notice skin changes on the skin over the cyst, follow up with your doctor.

-Fine-needle aspiration may diagnose and treat a breast cyst if your doctor removes all the fluid from the cyst at the time of diagnosis, your breast lump disappears and your symptoms resolve.
+Fine-needle aspiration may be used to diagnose and treat a breast cyst if all the fluid can be removed from the cyst during the procedure, and then your breast lump disappears and your symptoms resolve.

 For some breast cysts, however, you may need to have fluid drained more than once.
 Recurrent or new cysts are common.
 If a breast cyst persists through two to three menstrual cycles and grows larger, see your doctor for further evaluation.

 Using birth control pills (oral contraceptives) to regulate your menstrual cycles may help reduce the recurrence of breast cysts.
-But because of possible significant side effects, birth control pills or other hormone therapy, such as tamoxifen, is usually only recommended in women with severe symptoms.
+But because of possible significant side effects, birth control pills or other hormone therapy, such as tamoxifen, is usually recommended only for women with severe symptoms.
 Discontinuing hormone therapy after menopause may also help prevent breast cysts.